Discovering and Explaining the Representation Bottleneck of DNNs: Introduction

 \textbf{Representation bottleneck of DNNs.} Surprisingly, the above decomposition of multi-order interactions enables us to discover a representation bottleneck of DNNs.
 As Figure \ref{fig:figure1_summary}(b) shows, low-order and high-order interaction utilities $I^{(m)}(i,j)$ usually have high absolute values, while middle-order interaction utilities $I^{(m)}(i,j)$ usually have low absolute values.
 In other words, a DNN is more likely to encode the interaction between variables $i$ and $j$, when $i,j$ interact with a few contextual variables.
 Similarly, it is also easy for the DNN to learn the interaction, when $i,j$ interact with most contextual variables.
 However, it is difficult for the DNN to learn the interaction, when $i,j$ cooperate with a medium number of contextual variables.
 The difficulty of learning middle-order interactions reflects a representation bottleneck of DNNs.

-\textbf{Cognitive gap between DNNs and humans.} Such a representation bottleneck also indicates a significant gap between the knowledge representation of DNNs and the visual cognition of humans.
+\textbf{Cognitive gap between DNNs and humans.} Such a representation bottleneck also indicates a significant gap between the concepts encoded by DNNs and the visual cognition of humans.
 As Figure \ref{fig:figure1_summary}(c) shows, people usually cannot extract meaningful information from a few image patches.
 Besides, if people are given almost all patches, then the information is already too redundant and inserting additional patches will bring in little new information.
 In contrast, the DNN encodes most information, when the DNN is given only a few patches or is given most patches.

 \textbf{Theoretical proof.} In this paper, we theoretically prove the mechanism that is responsible for the representation bottleneck.
-Such a proof also enables us to simulate the distribution of interactions of different orders, which well matches the distribution of interactions in real applications.
+Such proof also enables us to simulate the distribution of interactions of different orders, which well matches the distribution of interactions in real applications.

-Beyond the theoretical proof, another important issue is how to guide the learning of knowledge representation in DNNs by learning interactions of specific orders.
+Beyond the theoretical proof, another important issue is how to guide the learning of feature representation in DNNs by learning interactions of specific orders.
 We propose two losses to encourage/penalize the DNN to make inferences by interactions of specific orders, thereby boosting/preventing the learning of such interactions.
 Experimental results have validated the effectiveness of the two losses.
 Next, we investigate the representation capacities of several DNNs which encoded interactions of different orders.
 We find that the DNNs mainly encoding high-order interactions represent more structural information than the normally trained DNNs.
 In addition, high-order interactions were vulnerable to adversarial attacks.